 Though the games were held at the height of the Mediterranean summer (against medical advice) they were a spectacular success.

-Memorable victories seen around the world – for these Games were the first to get saturation TV coverage – were those of the Tennessee beauty, Wilma Rudolph, Frankfurt office worker Armin Hary, local hero Livio Berruti and the Ethiopian marathon runner Abebe Bikila.
+Memorable victories seen around the world – for these Games were the first to get saturation TV coverage – were those of the Tennessee beauty, Wilma Rudolph (pictured above), Frankfurt office worker Armin Hary, local hero Livio Berruti and the Ethiopian marathon runner Abebe Bikila.